Lurvorx/lurvorx_delivery/README.md

 - ESX Legacy
 - QB-Core

+**Updates:**
+- Is now compatible with zyke_garages.
+- Logs now works on the ESX framework.

 **Well, I hope you liked it.
 Please make a review on it if you liked it or hated it in our discord :))**